One of the most amazing things to see in Paris is located right in the heart of the city and was built for a particular purpose.

 Today, the building is still used for various exhibitions, as well as the venue for multiple sporting events.
 It even served as the venue of the 2010 World Fencing Championships and the final stage of the Tour de France in 2017 passed right through the Palais.

-It will also be the venue of the venue of fencing and Taekwondo during the 2024 Summer Olympics that will be held in Paris.
+It will also be the venue of fencing and Taekwondo during the 2024 Summer Olympics that will be held in Paris.

 The west wing of the building is the perfect sport for science enthusiasts to spend a day in because here you can find the science museum called the Palais de la Découverte.
 It features permanent exhibits in the fields of mathematics, physics, astronomy, chemistry, geology, and biology!